ClockwiseSoftware/deploy-notify-slack/README.md

 - TITLE - ('Deployment' by default) notification title
 - CHANGELOG_PATH - path of your deployed version details file (`changelog` by default as well as we assume that the package installed locally, so this option is required if the package installed globally)
-- COLOR - ('#7f8583' by default) left bar notification color.
-Should be hex color code without `#` symbol
-- EMOJI - (':rocket:' by default) emoji to be displayed in the notification title

 > version details file is a Markdown file having the name like `${STAGE}-v${VERSION}.md`.
 >